lechat/headphones/README.md

 * add management functions to take advantage of this information
 * change manageArtists to allow filtering by automanage options

+Long term plans:
+* include tracks from the library that are currently not shown (don't always rely on musicbrainz)
+* include spydaap to share with itunes (maybe, spydaap will need updates to work with current iTunes)

 ###Installation and Notes

 This is a relatively early release of a third-party add-on for SABnzbd.
 It's been around for about a year, and while